Cyphershadow24ar/Leet-Code/README.md

 20. (1900) The Earliest and Latest Rounds Where Players Compete
 21. (1948) Delete Duplicate Folders in System
 22. (1957) Delete Characters to Make Fancy String
+23. (2106) Maximum Fruits Harvested After at Most K Steps
-23. (2163) Minimum Difference in Sums After Removal of Elements
+24. (2163) Minimum Difference in Sums After Removal of Elements
-24. (2210) Count Hiils and Valley in an array
+25. (2210) Count Hiils and Valley in an array
-25. (2322) Minimum Score After Removals on a Tree
+26. (2322) Minimum Score After Removals on a Tree
-26. (2402) Meeting Rooms III
+27. (2402) Meeting Rooms III
-27. (2410) Maximum Matching of Players With Trainers
+28. (2410) Maximum Matching of Players With Trainers
-28. (2561) Rearranging Fruits
+29. (2561) Rearranging Fruits
-29. (3136) Valid Word
+30. (3136) Valid Word
-30. (3201) Find the Maximum Length of Valid Subsequence I
+31. (3201) Find the Maximum Length of Valid Subsequence I
-31. (3202) Find the Maximum Length of Valid Subsequence II
+32. (3202) Find the Maximum Length of Valid Subsequence II
-32. (3330) Find the Original Typed String I
+33. (3330) Find the Original Typed String I
-33. (3333) Find the Original Typed String II
+34. (3333) Find the Original Typed String II
-34. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+35. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-35. (3307) Find the K-th Character in String Game II
+36. (3307) Find the K-th Character in String Game II
-36. (3439) Reschedule Meetings for Maximum Free Time I
+37. (3439) Reschedule Meetings for Maximum Free Time I
-37. (3440) Reschedule Meetings for Maximum Free Time II
+38. (3440) Reschedule Meetings for Maximum Free Time II
-38. (3480) Maximize Subarrays After Removing One Conflicting Pair
+39. (3480) Maximize Subarrays After Removing One Conflicting Pair
-39. (3487) Maximum Unique Subarray Sum After Deletion
+40. (3487) Maximum Unique Subarray Sum After Deletion